Trying to Conceive? Warning— It May Be Hard to Get Pregnant in 2025

 Another piece of the pregnancy puzzle is your cervical mucus, which, if we are being honest, can make things difficult for the little sperm trying to wiggle their way in.

 The acidity of your vagina is one barrier that makes it hard for sperm to get in.
-Then, as we shared above, if the sperm make it past that point, your white blood cells could attack this foreign object, not realizing that it’s actually something you want in there.
+Then, as we shared above, if the sperm make it past that point, your white blood cells could attack this foreign object, not realizing that it’s something you want in there.

 When your body is ovulating and ready for the sperm to do its thing, your estrogen levels peak, which causes your cervical mucus to go from pasty/creamy to stretchy – think of the consistency of egg whites.